baxterc/BandTracker/README.md

 ## Features to add:
 * Automatically convert user input for venues and bands to grammatically correct title case (some of the code for this is commented out on lines 77 - 107 in Venue.cs)
 * Create a Concert object that includes a date property rather than just joining the bands and venues together.
+* Needs styling to be easier to look at!

 ## Contact & Support
 If you run into any issues with this page, have any questions, ideas, or concerns, feel free to email me at charlie.r.baxter@gmail.com.